 Spray application by drone is here.
 It’s common practice in South East Asia, with a very significant proportion of ag areas now treated that way.
 Estimates from South Korea, for example, suggest about 30% of their ag area being sprayed by drone.
 It’s in the US, too.
 The Yamaha RMax and Fazer helicopters, which pioneered drone spraying in Japan dating back to the mid 1990s, have been approved for use in California since 2015.
 DJI, the world’s largest drone manufacturer, introduced their ag model, the Agras MG-1, to North America in 2016.
-The Ukrainian Kray drone operates at 70 mph and is for sale in Canada.
-Other drones are available or in development.
+Many other spray drones are available or in development.

 As William Gibson, the author of Johnny Mnemonic, once said, “The future’s here, it’s just not widely distributed yet.”

 Proponents of drone spraying cite a drone’s ability to access areas where topography is a problem, such as steep slopes, where productivity of manual application is much lower, or low areas where soil moisture prevents ground vehicles.
 Operator exposure is reduced compared to handheld application.